-Mary Ellen Institute’s regularly scheduled RSC groups provide a physical and emotional space for a discipline specific professionals to explore together the intricacies of their relationship-based work with, and/or on behalf of children and families.
-Led by skilled, experienced, and NYSAIMH endorsed Reflective Supervisors, these groups include a focus of considering multiple perspectives within and outside of the family system, holding the baby in mind, understanding the family story, parallel process, and the use of self.
+Mary Ellen Institute’s regularly scheduled RSC groups provide a physical and emotional space for discipline-specific professionals to explore together the intricacies of their relationship-based work with, and/or on behalf of children and families.
+Led by skilled, experienced, and NYSAIMH-endorsed Reflective Supervisors, these groups include a focus of considering multiple perspectives within and outside of the family system, holding the baby in mind, understanding the family story, parallel process, and the use of self.
 Below is a non-exhaustive menu of groups currently being offered:

 Reflective Supervision/Consultation Groups for Direct Service Professionals